ReggieVW/cvat-docs/manual/semi-automatic_annotation_body_keypoints.md

 ```
 python coco2cvatxml.py --coco data.json --cvat-xml annotations.xml --withBodyKeyPoints
 ```
-Click "Upload annotations" and then choose "CVAT" to upload the XML
+Click "Upload annotations" and then choose "CVAT" to upload the XML.

 ## Shape grouping
-Points are automatically grouped — all points are linked to a certain person.
+Points are automatically grouped — all points with the same colour are linked to a certain person.
 ![image](https://user-images.githubusercontent.com/35894891/171384083-5e061097-691f-47a4-a970-9bcab0ddb7a9.png)

 ## Annotation with points